iterative/dvc.org/static/docs/get-started/index.md

 ✅ Contribute either [on GitHub](https://github.com/iterative/dvc) or
 [on Patreon](https://www.patreon.com/DVCorg/overview) to support the project.

+The longer [Tutorials](/doc/tutorials) section contains a step-by-step introduction to DVC.
-Separate to this section, the longer [Tutorial](/doc/tutorials/deep) also introduces DVC step-by-step, while additionally explaining in great detail the motivation and what's happening internally.
+In addition section explains, in great detail the motivation behind the project and its internal mechanism.